xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ### Description

-This keyword is to check if an element presents in a definite amount of time.
+This keyword is to check if an element displays within a predefined time limit.
 ### Parameters

 <table>